Dog Bites

 for attack by Great Pyrenees

-In Colorado, the statute of limitations requires injured victims of dog bites (or other injury caused by a dog) to file a lawsuit within two years from the date of an injury.
-Whether you or a loved one were recently injured by a dog or are still suffering from pain from a dog attack which occurred within the last two years, call us.
-The short window of time the statute of limitations requires for filing dog bite lawsuits makes it critical to contact a Denver dog attack attorney as soon as possible.
+In Colorado, the statute of limitations requires injured dog bite victims to file a lawsuit within two years from the date of an injury or attack.
+Whether you or a loved one was recently injured by a dog or are still suffering from pain from a dog attack that occurred within the last two years, call us.
+The short window of time the statute of limitations requires for filing dog bite lawsuits makes it critical to contact a Denver dog bite lawyer as soon as possible.
+Our law firm is experienced with many types of personal injury claims.
+Check out our testimonials and case reviews to see how we have helped victims of all ages.

 FREQUENTLY ASKED QUESTIONS: DOG BITES